civictechdc/guides/start-a-project.md

 ## Bonus: Make contributing easy

+### Use Common and Accessible Tools

+When choosing the tools that will be used to build the project, consider the startup time that a new recruit will need to learn how to use those tools.
+Since Code for DC projects are mostly volunteer projects and are open to non-experts, using tools that are common across projects or that are simpler to learn may significantly reduce startup time and increase the number of pull requests you receive.
+There is a trade-off between cutting-edge and community engagement, so keep that in mind.

+For example, the Code for DC website is built in Jekyll to take advantage of Github Pages.
+Jekyll has built-in support for Sass, so we have a choice between that and CSS when writing our stylesheets.
+Sass is pretty useful, but using it would require anybody who wants to work on our CSS to learn an entire new language.
+As a result, we're sticking with CSS for now to keep things accessible.

+### Simple Installation

-To allow potential contributors to get up and running on the project quickly, we recommend using tools like the [Chrome Dev Editor](https://chrome.google.com/webstore/detail/chrome-dev-editor-develop/pnoffddplpippgcfjdhbmhkofpnaalpg?hl=en), [Docker](https://www.youtube.com/watch?v=VeiUjkiqo9E), or [Vagrant](https://docs.vagrantup.com/v2/why-vagrant/)to simplify local installation.
+To allow potential contributors to get up and running on the project quickly, we recommend using tools like the [Chrome Dev Editor](https://chrome.google.com/webstore/detail/chrome-dev-editor-develop/pnoffddplpippgcfjdhbmhkofpnaalpg?hl=en), [Docker](https://www.youtube.com/watch?v=VeiUjkiqo9E), or [Vagrant](https://docs.vagrantup.com/v2/why-vagrant/) to simplify local installation.
+Less time installing the project means more time getting work done!